-Full-time bargaining unit members shall earn sick leave with pay at a rate of .05 hours per hour paid, excluding overtime accrued in an unlimited amount.
-Part-time bargaining unit members shall accrue sick leave at a rate of .050 hours per hour paid, excluding overtime, up. to a 40 hour maximum.
-Qualified employees shall be eligible for use of earned sick leave after ninety (90) days of employment with the Employer.
+Full-time bargaining unit members shall earn sick leave with pay at a rate of .05 hours per hour paid, including overtime accrued in an unlimited amount.
+Part-time bargaining unit members shall accrue sick leave at a rate of .050 hours per hour paid, including overtime, up to a 40 hour maximum.